(314) 570-9659

 What's growing on Monmouth Farm

-Heirloom Wheat: Rouge de Bordeaux
+We grow Rouge de Bordeaux heirloom wheat

 Rouge de Bordeaux wheat grows taller than most modern wheat, providing soil building biomass.